U.S. recession's other victim: public universities

-NEW YORK (Reuters) - For generations, most college-bound Americans paid reasonable fees to attend publicly financed state universities.
+NEW YORK, July 19 (Reuters) - For generations, most college-bound Americans paid reasonable fees to attend publicly financed state universities.

 But the bedrock of that system is fracturing as cash-strapped states slash funding to these schools just as attendance has soared.
 Places like Ohio State, Penn State and the University of Michigan now receive less than 7 percent of their budgets from state appropriations.